Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Oktober 2025 15.34.43 UTC
+- WIB: Selasa, 7 Oktober 2025 16.28.14 UTC
-- WITA: Selasa, 7 Oktober 2025 16.34.43 UTC
+- WITA: Selasa, 7 Oktober 2025 17.28.14 UTC
-- WIT: Selasa, 7 Oktober 2025 17.34.43 UTC
+- WIT: Selasa, 7 Oktober 2025 18.28.14 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational